lararachidi/postgres-data-modelling/README.md

 Alternatively, you can use a Postgres docker image (available [here](https://hub.docker.com/r/onekenken/postgres-student-image)) which includes a superuser 'student' , password 'student', and database studentdb.
 In this case, there is no need to install Postgres as it runs in the container.

 To download the image, install docker which requires to create a username and password.
-In a terminal, log into docker hub (you'll be prompted for your docker username and password)
+In a terminal, log into docker hub (you'll be prompted for your docker username and password).

 ```docker login docker.io```